KTH/devops-course/contributions/demo/karrby-kultala/README.md

 ## Submission

 The video demo can be found at: https://www.youtube.com/watch?v=SKJYKNKyaqI
+**EDIT:** New video demo (after feedback) can be found at: https://www.youtube.com/watch?v=sTF_A4SPsh0

 ## What we did